How To Not Fall Out With Your Colleagues When Mercury Is In Retrograde

-How Does Mercury Retrograde Affect Your Relationship With Your Colleagues?
+How Will Mercury Retrograde July 2019 Affect Your Work Relationships?
 It's All About Communication

 Whether you're a diehard astrology fan or not, it's super tempting to spend a significant amount of time researching the movement of the planets.
 This is especially true for Mercury retrograde aka the time when everything in your life can be turned upside down.
 And it's not just personal relationships that can be affected, but communication in the workplace too.
-So how can Mercury retrograde affect your relationship with your colleagues?
+So how can Mercury retrograde July 2019 affect your work relationships?

 Well, it's all to do with what Mercury controls.
 As Susan Miller's Astrology Zone states, "Mercury rules all types of communication, including listening, speaking, learning, reading, editing, researching, negotiating, selling, and buying."
 If that wasn't enough the planet can also affect "all formal contracts and agreements as well as important documents."